List of Elemental Gelade characters: Main characters

-She makes her first appearance after she is found by Cou in a dusty coffin-like box that the Red Lynx sky pirates stole in one of their routine raids.
-She had been sealed away by a sealing charm for an unknown amount of time (later revealed to be 500 years), but she is unfamiliar with objects in the current world like "flying machines".
-Ren first loathe humans whom she believes to either uses Edel Raids only as tools or hates them because they can be a destructive force.
-She quickly realizes what she believed was wrong after she travels with Cou, Cisqua, Rowen, and Kuea who fight to protect her and other Edel Raids from danger.
-For most of the series, she rarely shows any emotion but does crack a smile from time to time.
-Eventually, she falls in love with Cou.
-Her feelings for Cou strengthen over the course of the story, especially in the anime where Cou and Ren's love was able to break the control of the three Edel Raids of Chaos Choir's control of Ren.
-At the end of the anime, she leaves Edel Garden and joins the Red Lynx sky pirates with Cou and is last seen flying off with Cou, saying that they'll go beyond the stars together.
+She first appears after Coud finds her in a coffin-like box that the Red Lynx sky pirates stole in one of their routine raids.
+She had been sealed away by a sealing charm for an unknown amount of time, later revealed to be five hundred years, and as such is unfamiliar with modern-day objects like "flying machines".
+Ren at first loathes humans, whom she believes to either use Edel Raids only as tools or hate them because they can be a destructive force.
+However, she soon realizes that she was wrong as she travels with Coud, Cisqua, Rowen, and Kuea, who fight to protect her and other Edel Raids from danger.
+Over the course of the series, she shows more emotion and falls in love with Coud; in the anime, their love is able to break the control of the three Edel Raids of Chaos Choir's control over Ren.
+At the end of the anime, she leaves Edel Garden and joins the Red Lynx sky pirates with Coud and is last seen flying off with Coud, saying that they will go beyond the stars together.